IT DOESN'T ALWAYS MEAN WHAT THEY SAY IT MEANS

 AI answer: "In the Bible, God is referred to as the "God of the living," emphasizing His relationship with those who are spiritually alive" (false).

-True: In the Bible, the living [zao] God who alone is spiritually alive [zoe], having (eternal) life in Himself, is referred to as the "God of the living", emphasizing His relationship with created human beings who are alive in their created bodies [zao].
+True: In the Bible, the living [zao] God who alone is spiritually alive [zoe], having (eternal) life in Himself, is referred to as the "God of the living", emphasizing His relationship with created human beings who are alive [zao].

-"Jesus used this phrase to argue against the Sadducees, who did not believe in the resurrection of the body from the dead, to indicate that these patriarchs were still alive in God's presence."
+AI answer: "Jesus used this phrase to argue against the Sadducees, who did not believe in the resurrection of the body from the dead, to indicate that these patriarchs were still alive in God's presence." (false).

-Jesus was referring to the fact that Abraham, Isaac and Jacob were not bodily living [zao], yet God was nevertheless still their God, therefore Abraham, Isaac and Jacob - who were at the time dead and not zao (alive), would rise from the dead bodily, and hence will be zao - alive in their resurrected bodies following their resurrection from the dead.
+True: Jesus was referring to the fact that Abraham, Isaac and Jacob were not bodily living [zao], yet God was nevertheless still their God, therefore Abraham, Isaac and Jacob - who had died and were therefore dead, not zao (alive), would rise again from the dead bodily (hence they will be zao - alive in their resurrected bodies following their resurrection from the dead).

 --- ---